Witness a Battle of Champions

 Get your theme park tickets and save!
-You can enjoy Disney World packages that you merge with your favorite Orlando hotels or vacation home rentals for your whole pack.
-You can also choose from Universal Orlando tickets, Disney World tickets, or SeaWorld Orlando tickets.
+You can enjoy Disney World Vacation packages that you merge with your favorite Orlando hotels or vacation home rentals for your whole pack.
+You can also choose from Universal Orlando tickets, discount Disney World tickets, or SeaWorld Orlando tickets.
 Your memories begin here in Orlando!

 Swords: Medieval knights use two types of swords.
 Espada is a short sword with one hand that is used for horse riding or in combination with shields or other weapons.
 The mandible is a longer and heavier two-handed sword used by knights on foot to strike strong blows.

 Lance: The spear is a weapon used in battles or tournaments.
 A knight uses a spear to release the opponent from his horse.
 After the sword, the spear is the knight’s main weapon of attack.